nhsengland/model-card/model_cards/model_card_template.md

 <img src="./visuals/example-cm.png" width="400"/><br>

-**Performance in Deployment**: Detail the perfomance of the model in deployment once monitoring is completed.
+**Performance in Deployment**: Detail the performance of the model in deployment once monitoring is completed.
 State any considerations taken for the model inference time and provide the results in brief.

 ### Ethical Considerations

 **Bias and fairness analysis:** Describe the approach for analysing error and the insights gained from them.

-**Implications for human safety:** Potential impact on human life, potential harm and safety and mitigatation.
+**Implications for human safety:** Potential impact on human life, potential harm and safety and mitigation.

 ### Caveats